steindevices/ESP32-LyraT-DSP/README.md

 You need a few things:

-### 1. Arduino IDE (1.xx)
+### 1. Arduino IDE (1.8.x)

-You will find it much easier to work with the ESP32 using the older Arduino 1.xx IDEs.
-There are some annoying bugs in the Arduino 2.xx IDE that make working with the EspressIf boards a bit of a pain.
-Until these get worked out, it's just easier to stick with the 1.xx IDE.
-If you don't aleady have it installed, here is a link to the most recent version ***.
+You will find it much easier to work with the ESP32 using the older Arduino 1.8.x IDEs.
+There are some annoying bugs in the Arduino 2.0.x IDE that make working with the EspressIf boards a bit of a pain.
+Until these get worked out, it's just easier to stick with the 1.8.x IDEs.
+If you don't aleady have one installed, [here](https://www.arduino.cc/en/software/OldSoftwareReleases) is a link to these versions.

 ### 2. Arduino libraries